Skip to main content

 Exports

 Take your finished animation out of the editor and into the destination platform.
-Three formats live, FBX coming.
+Four formats, all live.

 Tier: Starter+ ($4.99/mo) for all export formats.
 Free Style users can edit and preview but not export.
 Menu: Export → ...